Skip To Main Content

 • Defeated a pair of NCAA Tournament Teams in 2021-22 with wins over Bates and Johns Hopkins.

-• .551 winning percentage over her five years.
+• .595 winning percentage over her six years.

 • Selected twice for the NCAA/WBCA College Basketball Academy, connecting college coaches with distinguished high school-aged student-athletes from across the country to develop their skills and prepare them for the college level.